maccuaa/git-clean/README.md

+# @maccuaa/git-clean

+Keeping the number of branches in your git repository sane.

 ### Find Stale Git Branches

 Use this scipt to identify stale git branches that should be deleted.
 It does this by iterating over every branch